An Urgent Interim Response to the UN’s Sexual Abuse Crisis:

 - Demonstrate to constituents that the UN acknowledges its harmful reliance on ineffective habits, the need for outside expertise, and that the UN organization is welcoming experts to examine its policies and make recommendations in a transparent way

 - Encourage all complainants to feel that it is now safer and more worthwhile to report

-- Change attitudes of inevitability, toward a goal of ending sexualized offences by UN and associated personnel and ending retaliation against complainants
+- Change attitudes of inevitability, toward a goal of ending sexual offenses by UN and associated personnel and ending retaliation against complainants

 About the Code Blue Campaign